snakster/cpp.react/tutorials/BasicSignals.md

 Each reactive value belongs to a logical domain.
 The purpose of a domain is

 * grouping related reactive values together and encapsulating them;
-* allowing different concurrency policies for different domains;
+* allowing different concurrency policies for separate domains;
-* simplifying management of dependency relations by splitting up the dependency graph into smaller pieces.
+* simplifying management of dependency relations by splitting up the dependency graph into smaller parts.

 Hence, the first thing we do is defining a domain: